jlefeuvr/ucs_traffic_monitor/README.md

 ## Looking for something similar to monitor Cisco MDS Switches?
 [Click here to check out Cisco MDS Traffic Monitoring (MTM)](https://github.com/paregupt/mds_traffic_monitor)

-## Credits
-- My wife (Dimple) and kids (Manan and Kiara) while I took away precious weekend hours from you and invested in the development of UTM.
-- Folks in the Cisco UCS business unit and TAC, who knowingly or unknowingly helped me to build UTM and also for awesome content on ciscolive.com.
-- Colleagues and friends in Cisco (Art, Craig, Eugene, Mark and a long list of people) for the inspiration.
-- End-users/customers: Philipe, Jason, Shawn, Ryan, Ian, and others for your great feedback.